AlinaIone/Weather-website/README.md

-# Weather Forecast
+# Weather Website
-#### This React project utilizes a [Weather API](https://openweathermap.org/api) to provide real-time weather forecasts for the cities of Bucharest, Brasov, Arad, Timisoara, and Oradea, offering users up-to-date meteorological information and conditions
+#### This project utilizes a [Weather API](https://openweathermap.org/api) to provide real-time weather forecasts for the cities of Bucharest, Brasov, Arad, Timisoara, and Oradea, offering users up-to-date meteorological information and conditions

 ## Project Link
  Visit the project [here](https://displaycityweather.netlify.app).